 Seasonal anxiety disorder, or SAD, is a complicated disorder where a person tends to experience more anxiety during certain months.
 Usually it's the winter months/colder months, but there are some people that seem to experience SAD during the summer months.

 It's not entirely clear what leads to SAD, but most experts believe it has to do with exposure to sunlight.
 During the winter months, especially, most people (especially in today's society) get very little exposure to sunlight.

 Sunlight modulates your hormonal melatonin levels.
 It’s believed that melatonin is linked to serotonin, the neurotransmitter (or brain chemical) most commonly linked to anxiety and depression.
 A subgroup of the population may be born with a gene mutation that requires sunlight in order to release positive (good feeling) neurotransmitters in the brain, according to a 2003 paper.

 SAD isn't something that has a clear cause, but it appears almost certainly linked to sunlight and sleep rhythms, which are all affected by the seasons and your melatonin levels.

 Even though SAD may be linked to the seasons, the experience is not different to non-seasonal forms of anxiety.
 In fact, the issues at play with SAD - like low serotonin - affect those with generalized anxiety disorder equally.
 Seasonal anxiety disorder appears to simply be a different way to experience anxiety, where the anxiety occurs in certain seasons rather than all year round.

 How to Stop Seasonal Anxiety Disorder

-One of the most amazing things about anxiety - and all mental health - is that even when a disorder is "caused" by something else, you can still control it by working your mental health.
+One of the most amazing things about anxiety is that even when a disorder is "caused" by something else, you can still manage it by working on your mental health.

-So even though you may have the symptoms of SAD, your anxiety really is under your control.
+So even though you may have the symptoms of SAD, your anxiety really possible to manage.
 Researchers generally recommend the following: